 After a while, you will hit a wall in your training program if you simply push for "hard workouts" without a plan and without science.

-The long span of high volume training that I went through proved to me how the body AND mind can thrive on a high volume of training, even in your mid 30s.
+The long span (6 months) of high volume training that I went through proved to me how the body AND mind can thrive on a high volume of training, even in your mid 30s.

-This style of training certainly goes against the typical recommendation of training 3 x week that you see so often recommended amongst the 5 million fitness gurus who fear that your T Levels will drop if you train beyond this 3 x weekly workout regime.
+This style of training certainly goes against the typical recommendation of training 3 x week that you see so often recommended among the 5 million fitness gurus who fear that your T Levels will drop if you train beyond this 3 x weekly workout regime.

-The workouts were a blend of 3 - 4 aggressive strength sessions combined 2 - 3 conditioning & durability sessions.
+The workouts were a blend of 3 - 4 aggressive strength sessions combined with 2 - 3 conditioning & durability sessions.
 My appetite went UP, I ate MORE and still leaned out AND lost weight.
 I went from about 222 down to 208.
-Training sessions often lasted 1 hour because of all the running and rucking I did, and at least once a week, if not twice, workouts lasted 90 minutes or slightly more.
+Training sessions often lasted 1 hour because of all the running and rucking I did, and at least once a week, if not twice, training lasted 90 minutes or slightly more.
 I needed the volume to prep for the 12 hour challenge.
 Specificity is a must.
 Sometimes I would train in the morning and again in the afternoon to prepare the mind and body.

 Contrary to popular belief, my T levels didn't go down as I trained more than 3 x week, beyond 45 minutes per workout.
 I began leaving a 275 lb bar loaded in my garage and used GTG (Grease The Groove) with the Deadlift on average 3 x week.
 I would finish upper body workouts with a few sets of squats often times building up to 315 for sets of 3 - 5 reps.
 This is called "Easy Strength".
 You don't get kill it, you just get in the work.
 Just enough to stimulate, not annihilate.

 While prepping for The SEALFit Challenge, I pushed the volume of training up and up and up until I felt like I was on the brink of over training and then I backed off with 3 - 4 workouts a week for 2 - 3 weeks.
 During this "back off" phase, I reduced the volume of training by approximately 1/3 yet still trained heavy & aggressive.
 It was similar to what you see inside Gladiator STRONG along with regular running.